wazuh/wazuh-ansible/docs/ref/introduction/description.md

 - `wazuh-aio.yml`: Deploys Wazuh on a single server (All-in-One).
 - `wazuh-distributed.yml`: Deploys Wazuh in a distributed environment.
-- `wazuh-agent.yml`: Configures and enrolls one or more agents into the Wazuh server.
+- `wazuh-agent.yml`: Configures and enrolls one or more agents into the Wazuh manager.

 ### Roles